kyledhardison/SLAAD/README.md

 No relation to a different [Slaad](https://forgottenrealms.fandom.com/wiki/Slaad) you may have heard about.

+Lua is a lightweight scripting language that runs in a virtual machine not unlike the JVM, except it is register-based instead of stack-based, making it somewhat similar to hardware architectures.

+See the `examples/` directory for several sample lua programs and their corresponding byte files.
+* A number were sourced from [this repo](https://github.com/Cabrra/LUA-Projects)

+Note that SLAAD only supports little endian 64-bit systems with a standard Lua configuration.
+Your mileage may vary if you have a big endian system or an unusual Lua build.

 ## Usage
 ```
 usage: Disassemble a Lua 5.4.4 bytecode file [-h] [-v] [-vv] [-op] <file>